Type 64 pistol: History

-China Astronauts have a pistol for survival from Shenzhou 5 in 1999.
+Taikonauts were issued with the Type 64 for survival from Shenzhou 5 in 1999.

+With the introduction of newer, more modern pistols, such as the QSZ-92 in the 1990s, the Type 64 has been slowly been phased out of PLA service and is now only used by civilian police forces, who also intend to phase out the Type 64 within the coming years with the Norinco 9mm revolver introduced in 2006.

-Design details
+Design

 The Type 64 pistol is a small, pocket-sized pistol, and was designed specifically for the parallelly developed 7.62×17 mm Type 64, a rimless pistol cartridge which is loosely based on the commonly found .32 ACP pistol round.
 The Type 64 pistol was the first pistol to use the 7.62×17 mm pistol round.

 The Type 64 uses the PPKs straight blowback, open bolt, single action while also incorporating the PMs safety system where the operator pushes the safety lever down before firing.
 After the first round is discharged, the hammer is cocked; firing and cycling recocks the hammer for subsequent firing.
-The Type 64 is a rather small pistol and issues around the weapon's ergonomics and accuracy during semi-automatic firing had been issues since its inception.
-Issues over the use of the Type 64 round have also been called into question; some believe the 7.62×17 mm round is too powerful for police work, where the objective is to capture the criminal, while others believe the round is not powerful enough to properly protect police officers.
+The Type 64 is a rather small pistol and concerns around the weapon's ergonomics and accuracy during semi-automatic firing have existed since its inception.

+The use of the Type 64 round has also been called into question; some believe the 7.62×17 mm round is too powerful for police work, where the objective is to capture the criminal, while others believe the round is not powerful enough to properly protect police officers.

 Variants

-The sole variant of the Type 64 pistol is the M-64 pistol.
-The 'Type 64 silent pistol' is a similarly named, but unrelated Chinese pistol.